 I need your help dear listener with a pressing question at the end of this podcast so be sure to stick around.
 Also - earwax at Starbucks and reaching peak loneliness.

 A bit of meta podcasting talk related to my Patreon as well as upping our game in podcasting in general.
+Sorry this episode has been lost somehow!

 Do I really need help getting milk?
 What does it really feel like?